Silo Internal Linking

 Your categories are the specific clusters of your website in which pages are segmented under similar topics.

-If you do internal links great then it will help your whole site ranking better.
+If you do great links internally then it will help your whole site ranking better on the search engines.

 The main advantages of links amongst other things are the ability to feed rankbrain and hummingbird to show you are an expert in your niche with supporting documents.